andrewbutterfield/rtems-docs/eng/fv/appendix-fv.rst

     The refinement of this will pass the multiple feature arguments to a C function that will assemble the single RTEMS argument.

+    A third reason is that sometimes it is important to also provide the process id of the *calling* task.
+This can be important where priority and preemption are involved.

   Scenario Generation
     A Testsuite that exercises *all* the API code is highly desirable.
     This requires running tests that explore a wide range of scenarios,